Michigan Behavioral Health Standard Consent Form

 On November 30, 2018, the Michigan Department of Health and Human Services published a new policy bulletin related to the standard consent form.
 The bulletin (MSA 18-44) notes that all Medicaid providers who are requesting release of behavioral health and/or substance use disorder related information are required to accept, honor, and use the standard consent form in cases when such consent is required.

 Further questions on MDHHS-5515 or behavioral health information sharing in Michigan?
-While we are not able to provide legal advice, you can send any questions to bit.ly/MI_consent_help or call us at 844-275-6324.
+For any questions you may have, please contact MDHHS-BHConsent@michigan.gov.

 STANDARD CONSENT FORM